AMID Logo

 Freight from the USA

-Choose a destination country and follow and get your international shipping cost from the United States.
+Choose a destination country and follow the steps to get your international shipping cost from the United States.

-US domestic inland LTL Bill of Lading in international Sea Freight from the USA
+U.S. Domestic Inland LTL Bill of Lading for International Sea Freight from the USA

-Choosing a pickup or line-haul option in the online freight calculator means that the shipping goods require delivery to a sea freight carrier's terminals for further shipping from the USA overseas using LCL freight.
+Choosing a pickup or line-haul option in the online freight calculator indicates that the shipper needs assistance with delivering cargo to a sea freight carrier's terminal (CFS) for further shipping from the USA overseas using LCL freight.

 Such sea freight terminals are called CFS - Container Freight Station.

-Do not confuse an LTL US domestic inland bill of lading with an LCL sea freight bill of lading.
-Below is an example of a US domestic bill of lading.
+Don't mix up a US domestic LTL bill of lading with an LCL sea freight bill of lading.
+Here's a sample of what a US domestic LTL bill of lading looks like.

-In respect of international cargo transportation from the USA LCL, besides other purposes, the LTL bill of lading may verify details of goods delivered to a CFS, such as:
+Additionally, the LTL bill of lading helps verify details about the goods delivered to the CFS, such as:

 • Kind of commodity,